Establishing an Evangelistic Movement in Your Church

 May God use us as we genuinely care for those who don’t know Jesus, and may we experience an evangelistic awakening in our churches like never before!

-This article was written by Mark Romberger, previous lead pastor of Mission Hills Church.
+This article was written by Mike Romberger, previous lead pastor of Mission Hills Church.

 Related Resources